JhonataEzequiel/archinstall/README.md

-required packages: git
+Required packages: git

 To run, type:

-git clone https://github.com/JhonataEzequiel/archinstall.git && $(head -n 1 archinstall/archinstall.txt)
+git clone https://github.com/JhonataEzequiel/archinstall.git && cd && $(head -n 1 archinstall/archinstall.txt)

-after that, the other options are optional, and you can choose and execute any command there
+After that, the other commands are optional, and you can choose and execute any command there.